solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 1. An individual key-holder queues a feature gate for activation
 2. The runtime automatically activates the feature on the next epoch boundary

-The key-holder is the one who (with the help of the solana-cli) assesses the amount of stake that recognizes the feature and decides whether it is safe to activate.
+The key-holder is the one who *manually* (with the help of the solana-cli) assesses the amount of stake that recognizes the feature and decides whether it is safe to activate.
 This is obviously brittle and subject to human error.

-This SIMD proposes that the runtime itself replaces the human to assess the amount of stake that supports a particular queued feature and only automatically activates it when a preset threshold is met.
+This SIMD proposes that the runtime itself replaces the human with an automated process to assess the amount of stake that supports a particular queued feature and only activate it when a preset threshold is met.

 ## New Terminology